BrianOnduso0/Library-Management-System/README.md

 Database
 -The system uses an SQLite database to store information about books, members, and borrow records.
 The database file is named library.db.
+-To initiate the databe run command: python cli.py init
+-To add a user or member run command: python cli.py add-member "Ryan Onchwari" -To remove a user or member run command: python cli.py remove-member "Ryan Onchwari" -To list all members run the command: python cli.py list-members -To  add a new book run the command: python cli.py add-book "Python Programming" "Moringa School" 10 -To remove a book from the system run the command: python cli.py remove-book "Python Programming" 2

 Installation
 Clone the repository to your local machine: